 This fantastic set includes:

 Our Catholic Legacy Vol. 1 is the first of an exciting and colorful two volume world history series from Seton.
 In this first volume we travel from pre-historic times to the Age of Discovery.
 We are introduced to the ancient Egyptians, Greeks, and Romans.
 Then we move into the Christian era and the threat posed to Christianity by the spread of Islam and Viking raiders.
 We journey forward to meet a pagan barbarian chieftain, who marries a Catholic princess.
 We join gallant Spanish soldiers and we travel with the Crusaders over the hot sands of the Holy Land.
 Then we go to Ireland and meet a slave boy named Patrick who changed all of history.
 We study the spiritual life of Europe in the Middle Ages and watch as Modern Europe begins to emerge.
 Finally, we are witness as Christendom is cleaved asunder by the Protestant Revolt and meet the great Catholic saints who emerge at this moment.
 Filled with many full color maps, charts, and descriptive graphics Our Catholic Legacy Vol. 1 is the kind of exciting history book that you have come to expect from Seton.
-Answer key in back of book.
-Copyright 2009.
+Separate answer key is included.
+Copyright 2015-2020.
 8.5 x 11 inches.
 Soft cover.
-321 pp.
+328 pp.

 Our Catholic Legacy, Volume II is the newest edition in Seton's History series.
 It is the second of an exciting and colorful two volume world history series from Seton.
 Filled with over 200 full color maps, charts, and descriptive graphics Our Catholic Legacy Vol. 2 is the kind of exciting history book that you have come to expect from Seton.
-Answer key in back of book.
-Copyright 2012.
+Separate answer is included.
+Copyright 2011-2021.
 8.5 x 11 inches.
 Softcover.
-353 pp.
+344 pp.

 * When Volume I of Our Catholic Legacy ended, Catholic Europe stood on the precipice.
 Momentous events were about to unfold that would change the world forever.